-We are located in Jacksonville, Florida, just a few minutes away for beautiful, Ponte Vedra beach.
+We are located in Jacksonville, Florida, just a few minutes away from beautiful, Ponte Vedra beach.
 If you’re a golf lover you know what that means, we are right next to TPC Sawgrass.
-They are the birth place of the TPC and backdrop to the PGA Tour.
+They are the birthplace of the TPC and backdrop to the PGA Tour.

 Let’s first start with making the flag for this golf course.